akaashp2000/akaashpatel-com/aboutme.md

 title: About me
 ---

-My name is Inigo Montoya.
+My name is Akaash Patel.
 I have the following qualities:

 - I rock a great mustache
 - I'm extremely loyal to my family